noscode/demographic_inference_data/2_ButAllA_3_McC/README.md

 ### Model Description

 Demographic model without migration for two populations of butterflies.
+Data and model are from McCoy et al. 2013.
 Model is very simple: ancestral population splits into two new populations of constant size.

 ### Plots